Appease/SetAzureAppServicePlan/README.md

 description: a `string` representing the name of the resource group this App Service plan will be added to.

 #####Location
-description: a `string` representing the geographical location of the resource group.
+description: a `string` representing the geographical location of the App Service plan.
 allowed values:
 ```PowerShell
 PS C:\> AzureResourceManager\Get-AzureLocation |